guitarvydas/sectorlispgc/GCSLIDES.md

 - Copy calls CONS to allocate new cells with offset, on the stack
 - Copy adds k to address returned by CONS
 - Copy does not copy atoms, they are simply returned verbatim.
-- Likewise, Copy does not not cells which were allocated previously.
+- Likewise, Copy does not copy cells which were allocated previously.

 ## Move Overwrites Unused Cells on Stack